kingsongchen/documents/DAYOF.md

 - If there is suspicious activity, including theft, presence of unauthorized persons, unusual occurrences, property damage, or other, report to an organizer immediately

-- General mentoring questions should be directed to Yu Chen (yuchen.hou on Slack)
+- General mentoring questions should be directed to Yu Chen on Slack